 It is strongly advised that students meet with their academic advisor to understand how receiving internship credit will affect course and graduation requirements.
 Internship credit does not take the place of studio lab courses, and only three (3) internship credits can be applied toward Studio Art major requirements.
-Students who work beyond the minimum hours stated above may be eligible to take additional internship credits (with prior approval), but these will only count toward elective credit and not for Studio Art major requirements.
+Students who work beyond the minimum hours stated above may be eligible to take additional internship credits, but these will only count toward elective credit and not for Studio Art major requirements.

 The FSU Career Center is a wonderful resource for help in finding internships, preparing submissions, and conducting mock interviews to prepare for the interview process.

 Once students have accepted an internship offer, please see that the following documents are filled out and submitted:

 The deadline to submit forms is the last day of classes prior to the internship semester.
 Forms received after this date may not be processed until Drop/Add, and late registration fees may be assessed.
 No internship applications will be processed after drop/add.
 Keep in mind that internships go through a vetting process and it is not guaranteed that an internship will be approved, so it is in the student’s best interest to communicate their intentions with the department, their advisor, and the career liaison and submit their application by the deadline.

 Students will be notified once the internship is approved and students are registered for internship credit hours.
 At the beginning of the internship semester, an email will be sent to students with class information and the syllabus.